avouspierre/importkml/README.md

 # importkml
-Import KML files provided by the export of the SAE INEO in Python in PostGIS database (only multilines).
+Import KML files provided by the export of the SAE INEO in Python in PostGIS database (multilines et stop area).
 Use the name of the file to find the transportation lines and the date of the schedule.
 The name of the file must be :
 Orleans_1_PT4_20190920